• Published May 16, 2024

 5. Support employees who choose to “power down” and stay the course.

-Even though the COVID-19 pandemic disproportionally impacted women, causing many to step back from their careers or leave the workforce entirely, Martineau and Mount’s advice is widely applicable to working parents and caregivers in general.
+The “power down” advice is widely applicable as a way of supporting working parents and caregivers in general.
 Organizations can support employees by providing opportunities to reduce their hours if needed and enabling them to stay connected through professional networks.

-While sponsoring and mentoring at work are beneficial for all employees, these programs can be especially critical in supporting and retaining women leaders.
-Learn more about sponsoring and mentoring women in our free guide and workbook.
+While mentoring at work is beneficial for all employees, such programs can be especially critical in supporting and retaining talented women leaders.
+Learn more about how and why sponsoring and mentoring women leaders is so important.

 Help Caregivers Bring Their Whole Selves to Parenting & Leadership

-While many companies around the world have publicly made claims about their support of and commitment to equity, diversity, and inclusion in the past couple of years, many lack organizational accountability and true follow-through when it comes to actually changing their policies, processes, and culture.
+While many companies around the world have publicly made claims about supporting working parents and have issued diversity & inclusion statements in the past few years, many have not followed through and lack measures that enable organizational accountability for equity, diversity, and inclusion when it comes to actually changing their policies, processes, and culture.

-To show your internal and external stakeholders that you’re genuinely committed to making real and sustainable change, your organization must evaluate your current practices and make upgrades where necessary — including addressing outdated leave policies to better support those struggling with caregiving and workplace responsibilities.
+To show your internal and external stakeholders that you’re genuinely committed to making real and sustainable change, your organization must evaluate your current practices and make upgrades where necessary — including addressing outdated leave policies to better support those struggling with caregiving, parenting, leadership, and workplace responsibilities.

 Properly supported working parents and other caregivers will become better, healthier leaders at work, at home, and within their communities — leading to positive impact for your organization that’s much greater than an annual retention report might reveal.